radiantlogic-v8/documentation-new/home-pages/index.md

   > Learn about how to install Identity Data Management in your SaaS tenant.

   > **Self-managed Deployment**
-  > Learn how to deploy Identity Data Management using Helm charts in your own Kubernetes cluster: **COMING SOON!**
+  > COMING SOON!
+Learn how to deploy Identity Data Management using Helm charts in your own Kubernetes cluster.

 </section>